arturomorarioja-kea/WD_UX_F25/Lesson08/README.md

 - Do not expose your private API key in a public GitHub repo.
 Anyone can steal it and try to attack TMDB on your behalf
 - We are using JavaScript modules, so `DOMContentLoaded` is not necessary.
 Modules are loaded deferredly by default, so they will start executing only after the DOM content has been loaded

-[## In-class exercise]: #
+## In-class exercise
-[- Run performance tests on https://landonhotel.com/ (sample website by LinkedIn Learning) and https://www.berlingske.dk/.
+- Run performance tests on https://landonhotel.com/ (sample website by LinkedIn Learning) and https://www.berlingske.dk/.
 Analyse the results and figure out potential performance problems.
-Use the following:]: #
+Use the following:
-[  - Google Lighthouse]: #
+  - Google Lighthouse
-[  - Web Page Test(https://www.webpagetest.org/).
-Use a slow connection (3G from Mumbai)]: #
+  - [Web Page Test](https://www.webpagetest.org/).
+Use a slow connection (3G from Mumbai)
-[  - Pingdom(https://tools.pingdom.com/).
-Test from "Pacific - Australia - Sydney"]: #
+  - [Pingdom](https://tools.pingdom.com/).
+Test from "Pacific - Australia - Sydney"

 [## Class takeaways]: #
 [Check out the following slide decks:]: #